 At no time is the need for your property to be in-demand more obvious than when a tenant breaks a lease.
 It’s not that challenging to predict relative demand for a property.

 Sure some things can change through the years, but if an area is trending up in terms of demand then you’re going to be much better off when the lease is broken.
 Find properties in areas that are on the up and up.

 Consider the Circumstances (Including the Upside!)

 Keep in mind that some of the best tenants in the world could break a lease.
 There are perfectly legitimate reasons to move out early: a job change, extended unemployment, divorce, etc. Life happens.
 I’m a believer that you can have very positive rental experiences even in the midst of lease breakages.
 And you should expect breakages.

 When my tenant let me know about his early departure I was certainly disappointed.
 But I was more thankful for the great time I had enjoyed for 20 months with this tenant.
 He kept the place clean, he always paid on time and over-communicated, and he was a pleasant, respectable person to work with.

-On top of that, and the big win here, is that I was able to raise the rent when he left!
+On top of that, and the big win here is that I was able to raise the rent when he left!
 I raised the rent by $100 a month.
-That’s $400 more I’ll make this year because my tenant broke the lease.
+That’s $400 more I’ll make on my real estate investment this year because my tenant broke the lease.
 I couldn’t be happier about this part to say the least.